thiagoanselmo/mitt-emitter/README.md

 # mitt-emitter
 This is a redesigned package to add the concept of topics like RabbitMQ.
 You can now use the special characters "*" and "#" to get a topic.

-The original package you can find at: https://github.com/developit/mitt
+The original package you can find at: https://github.com/developit/mitt - © [Jason Miller]

 -   **Familiar:** same names & ideas as [Node's EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter)
 -   **Functional:** methods don't rely on `this`